WasatchPhotonics/Wasatch.NET/FIRMWARE.md

 You should now be able to run CyConsole and upload your .iic file using the EZ-USB interface and the "lg EEPROM" button.

+(Remember that a full power-cycle (12V, not just USB re-enumeration) is required following a firmware update.)